Recently updated on November 30th, 2024 at 11:18 am

 Criers War is an incredible wlw ya fantasy book.

-It features a dual pov.
-The plot focuses on the battle between humans and automae.
+It focuses on the battle between humans and automae.
 And the book benefits from the dual pov.
 Reading from both perspectives gives you a unique insight and adds to the plot.

 Buy on Amazon | Waterstones